+We model returns in physical measure $\mathbb{P}$ using the classical Heston-Nandi GARCH model (HNG), which has a convenient structure for derivatives pricing.
+This model is given by

-where $r$ is the risk free rate; $\lambda$ is the equity risk premium; and $h_{t+1}=\mathrm{var}(R_{t+1}|\mathcal{F}_{t})$ is the daily conditional variance, see \citet{HestonNandi2000}.
-The return shock, $z_{t+1}$, is assumed to be independent and identically distributed (iid) with a standard normal distribution, $N(0,1)$.
-The HNG model captures time-variation in the conditional variance, as is the case for ARCH and GARCH models, see \citet{Engle:1982} and \citet{bollerslev:86}.
-But the HNG model also allows for dependence between returns and volatility (leverage).
-It is simple to verify that $\mathrm{cov}_{t-1}(R_{t},h_{t+1})=-2\gamma\alpha h_{t}$, which shows that the magnitude of the leverage effect is defined by $\gamma$.
-A leverage effect is required to generate the empirically important smile in option prices.
+where the return shock, $z_{t+1}$, is independent and identically distributed (iid) with a standard normal distribution, $N(0,1)$; $r$ is the risk-free rate; $\lambda$ is the equity risk premium because the expected return is given by $\mathbb{E}^{\mathbb{P}}\left(\exp\left(R_{t+1}\right)|\mathcal{F}_{t}\right)=\exp\left(r+\lambda h_{t+1}\right)$; and $h_{t+1}=\mathrm{var}^{\mathbb{P}}(R_{t+1}|\mathcal{F}_{t})$ is the daily conditional variance, see \citet{HestonNandi2000}.
+The HNG model captures time variation in the conditional variance, as is the case for ARCH and GARCH models, see \citet{Engle:1982} and \citet{bollerslev:86}.
+However, the HNG model also allows for dependence between returns and volatility (leverage).
+It is straightforward to verify that $\mathrm{cov}^{\mathbb{P}}(R_{t},h_{t+1}|\mathcal{F}_{t-1})=-2\gamma\alpha h_{t}$, which shows that the magnitude of the leverage effect is defined by $\gamma$.
+A leverage effect is required to generate the empirically important volatility smirk in option prices.
 The dynamic structure of the HNG model is carefully crafted to yield a closed-form solution for option valuation, and \citet{HestonNandi2000} showed that the continuous limit of the HNG model (as the time interval between observations shrinks to zero) yields a variance process, $h_{t}$, that converges weakly to a continuous-time square-root variance process, see \citet{Feller1951}, \citet{CoxIngersollRoss85}, and \citet{Heston1993}.

-Option pricing with GARCH models is possible with a simple risk-neutralization by \citet{Duan1995}, which uses a \emph{locally risk-neutral valuation relationship} (LRNVR).
-This method is equivalent to a pricing kernel with a risk premium for equity risk, see \citet{HuangWangHansen2017}.
-Unfortunately, the LRNVR pricing kernel is inadequate for explaining many differences between $\mathbb{P}$ and $\mathbb{Q}$, including the variance risk premium, see \citet{HaoZhang2013} and \citet{ChristoffersenHestonJacobs2013}.
-This motivated \citet{ChristoffersenHestonJacobs2013} to include a variance risk premium in the pricing kernel (in addition to the equity risk premium).
-We review their model next and then proceed to introduce the time-varying variance risk premium.
+Option pricing with GARCH models can be achieved with a simple risk-neutralization by \citet{Duan1995}, known as the \emph{locally risk-neutral valuation relationship} (LRNVR).
+This approach is equivalent to imposing a pricing kernel with a single risk premium for equity risk, see \citet{HuangWangHansen2017}.
+However, the LRNVR-based pricing kernel is inadequate for explaining many discrepancies between $\mathbb{P}$ and $\mathbb{Q}$, including the variance risk premium, see \citet{HaoZhang2013} and \citet{ChristoffersenHestonJacobs2013}.
+We will review their model next and then proceed to introduce the new model with time-varying volatility risk aversion.